 How long should bras last?
-According to our Fit Quiz data, more than 50% of the Missfits fam have had their bra for more than a year.
+According to our Fit Quiz data, more than 50% of Missfits users have had their bra for more than a year.

 Unlike mansplainers and Celine Dion’s heart, bras do not go on and on.
 They have a specific lifespan, which is unfortunate for those of us who find it very difficult to find bras that we like.

 On average, a bra should last for about 6-8 months of regular wear.

 After 8 months of regular wear, the elastic can stretch and the cup can distort, making it uncomfortable and ill-fitting.

 Thankfully, there are ways to lengthen the lifespan of your bra!